ATWS 2023 will be held at the Sapporo Convention Center in Hokkaido, Japan.

 Some delegates may choose to fly into Tokyo and ride the Shinkansen Hayabusa train from Tokyo Station to Shin-Hakodate-Hokuto Station in Hokkaido.
 Once in Hakodate, delegates would transfer to the Limited Express train to get from Hakodate to Sapporo.
 The train journey from Tokyo Station to Sapporo takes approximately 7.5 hours to complete.

-If you are interested in traveling to the Summit by train or are planning to extend your stay and explore more of Japan, be sure to see if you are eligible for the highly discounted JR Pass, which offers unlimited rail travel around Japan for 7, 14, or 21 days.
+If you are interested in traveling to the Summit by train or are planning to extend your stay and explore more of Japan, be sure to visit the website here to learn more about the JR Pass, which offers unlimited rail travel around Japan for 7, 14, or 21 days.

 Rental cars can be picked up at New Chitose Airport (CTS) or at many other locations around Sapporo and Japan.
 A Japanese driver’s license or International Driving Permit (IDP) is required to rent and drive a car.
 International Driving Permits cannot be obtained in Japan and must be acquired in your home country.